-Machu Picchu is a dream of many people to see and for these of you who love to travel; Peru is one of the destinations at the top of most people’s list.
+Machu Picchu is a dream of many people who love to travel; Peru is one of the destinations at the top of most people’s list.
 Hiking is also a love of many travelers and one of the best hikes without a doubt is the beautiful but challenging trek to Machu Picchu.
-Many of you will consider what is the best month to hike to Machu Picchu, when you have holidays this maybe the best time for you, or would you consider the rainy season when there are less people hiking or the dry and the high season when the treks are more popular.
+Many of you will consider what is the best month to hike to Machu Picchu when you have holidays this may be the best time for you, or would you consider the rainy season when there are fewer people hiking or the dry and the high season when the treks are more popular.

 The dry and high season is from April to September and this is considered winter.
 Although this is winter during the day while hiking it can get very warm, so remember to dress in layers.
 As the sun starts to set it will get cold and especially at night when temperatures can get very cold.
 A good warm jumper and jacket are essential.
 The high season can also get very busy on the treks to Machu Picchu and you may need to queue to enter the ruins.
 The hikes especially the Inca Trail can sometimes book out months in advance so be aware so you are not disappointed.

 It is not just the weather that affects you on the trail but also the altitude, it is a great idea to spend a few days in Cusco to acclimatize to the altitude, it is not a great idea to arrive in Cusco and start your trek the next day.

 You will need some level of fitness to do any of the treks in the Cusco region.
 These are not easy walks, you will be climbing too high altitudes and walking down steep hills, this can sometimes be hard on your knees so be prepared.
 It might be a good idea to do some training before you leave home.

 Be prepared for early mornings on your trek, each day you will leave camp at the crack of dawn, this also means that you will go to bed early so don’t plan for any partying.